-Loans are interest bearing at 1 percent above the published prime rate and are limited to the lesser of \$50,000, reduced by the highest outstanding loan balance in the prior 12month period, or 50 percent of a participant's eligible account balance.
-Participant loans at December 31, 2013, had interest rates ranging from 4.25 percent to 9.5 percent and maturity dates ranging from 2014 to 2036.
+Loans are interest bearing at 1 percent above the published prime rate or the going rate for similar loans and are limited to the lesser of \$50,000, reduced by the highest outstanding loan balance in the prior 12-month period, or 50 percent of a participant's eligible account balance.
+Participant loans at December 31, 2014, had interest rates ranging from 4.25 percent to 9.5 percent and maturity dates ranging from 2015 to 2033.